(1828 - 1887)

 Sometime after his son Harry was born in 1870, "H.B." moved to Minnesota, and by 1880 he was living and farming in Faribault, Rice County.

 Military record from Phisterer1 with additional details from family genealogists online, one citing Ordway2.
 1880 Information from the US Census of that year.
 Death year is estimated by the year of his widow's application for a pension.
 His last name is alternately spelled without the "e" at the end in some records.
 His wife Margaret's correspondence of 1862-1931 is in a collection at the University of Iowa Library.

-Burial Place: Maple Lawn Cemetery, Faribault, MN
+1887; burial in Maple Lawn Cemetery, Faribault, MN

 1 Phisterer, Frederick, New York in the War of the Rebellion, 6 volumes, Albany: J. B. Lyon Company, 1909-12, Vol 2, pp. 1325, 1326, 1341 [AotW citation 1199]